johndgiese/vipy/README.md

 * dd will delete the line and create a new prompt
 * 0 will goto the begining of the prompt
 * F12 will goto the previously used window
+* Typing object? will print the IPython help, properly formatted.
 * Typing object?? will open the file where the object is defined in a vim buffer.

 If you are in another python file (not the vim-ipython buffer):